bentomhall/nih-system/homebrewery/classes/5e-character-creation.md

 You can use a holy symbol (see equipment) as a spellcasting focus for your priest spells.

 #### Armored Caster
 You can cast your priest spells while wearing light armor and wielding a shield.
-You can emblazon your holy symbol on your shield; if you do so, you do not need a free hand to manipulate it as long as the symbol is visible.
+You can emblazon your holy symbol on your shield--if you do so, you do not need a free hand to manipulate it as long as the symbol is visible.

 ### Divine Domain